hazelcast/hazelcast/hazelcast-documentation/src/HttpSessionClustering.md

 **Client Mode vs P2P Mode**

 Hazelcast Session Replication works as P2P by default.
 You need to set `use-client` parameter to true to switch to Client-Server architecture.
-P2P mode is more flexible and requires no configuration in advance while Client-Service architecture needs to connect an existing Hazelcast Cluster.
+P2P mode is more flexible and requires no configuration in advance while in Client-Service architecture, clients need to connect an existing Hazelcast Cluster.
+In case of connection problems, clients will try to reconnect to the cluster.
+Default retry count is 3.

 **Caching locally using deferred-write parameter:**